Mass shooting suspect kills 10 near Lunar New Year fest in Calif.

-MONTEREY PARK, Calif. — A gunman killed 10 people at a ballroom dance studio amid Lunar New Year celebrations and then probably tried — but failed — to target a second dance hall, authorities said Sunday.
+MONTEREY PARK, Calif. — The hunt for a gunman who killed 10 people at a ballroom dance club during Lunar New Year celebrations ended Sunday when authorities found him dead of a self-inflicted gunshot wound in the van he used to flee after people thwarted his attempt at a second shooting.

-An hours-long manhunt led police to surround and enter a white van, but it was not immediately clear whether the suspect was inside.
+Los Angeles County Sheriff Robert Luna identified the man as 72-year-old Huu Can Tran and said no other suspects were at large.
+Speaking at an evening news conference, he added that the motive remained unclear for the attack, which wounded 10 more.

-The shooting and manhunt sent a wave of fear through Asian American communities in the Los Angeles area and cast a shadow over Lunar New Year festivities around the country.
-Other cities sent extra officers to watch over the celebrations.
+Luna did not have the exact ages of the victims but said they all appeared to be over 50.
+Seven of the wounded people remained in the hospital, he said.

 People are also reading…